-Electrical safety is a pressing concern for many homeowners.
+Electrical hazards are a pressing concern for all homeowners.

 The regulations that electricians adhere to, do a great job of keeping safety standards high.

-Unfortunately though, many households are still a little behind those standards.
+Unfortunately though, many households still fall behind in electrical safety.

 This is especially true if you live in an older home, or in one that hasn't been updated from time to time.